Menezes Challenge PRIMES Circle

 |Once per month, starting in February||All-student meetings with Program Coordinator|

 High school students living within commuting distance from Boston are eligible.
-The students are selected on the basis of their academic record, teachers' recommendations, and demonstrated ability and interest in mathematics.
-Girls, minorities, students with disadvantaged backgrounds and from underserved communities are VERY STRONGLY encouraged to apply .
+The students are selected on the basis of their academic record, teachers' recommendations, demonstrated ability and interest in mathematics, and their resilience, resourcefulness, and initiative in overcoming barriers to learning.
+Students from underserved populations are VERY STRONGLY encouraged to apply.

 Past participants are not eligible to apply to PRIMES Circle in subsequent years.
 They are encouraged to apply to the MIT PRIMES program.